braze-inc/braze-docs/_docs/_developer_guide/platform_wide/debugging.md

 ### Step 6: Export your session logs (optional)

-After your session, you can export your session logs.
+After your session, you can export your session logs as a CSV file.

 ![Image of where to download S3 file in table view.]()

 {% alert note %}
-Sometimes logs may take more than a minute to download due to size of the logs (from replication of the issue) or network connectivity.
-Once logs are available, you will be able to download them as a CSV file to review and/or send to our support team.
+It may take a few minutes to generate your logs depending on your session length and network connectivity.
 {% endalert %}

-### Step 6: Share your session ID (optional)
+### Step 7: Share your session ID (optional)

 After your session, you can copy and share your session ID to others so they can export the session logs.